On-Demand Continuing Education Webinar and Lecture Archive

 Nearly 100%* of in-person attendees would recommend this seminar to their colleagues.
 Almost all attendees agreed that the seminar included real-life, practical examples and anecdotes that were applicable to their careers.

-*Data gleaned from feedback collected during last year’s Cued into Codes Seminars (Central PA, Pittsburgh)
+*Data gleaned from feedback collected during 2018’s Cued into Codes Seminars (Central PA, Pittsburgh)

 Looking to establish better relationships with your coworkers and cut through the noise to communicate the value of your services to clients?
 Register to stream AIA Philadelphia’s Women in Architecture program, “Express Yourself: Boost Your Communication Skillz.”
 Dr. Patricia Scott, named one of the top 100 speakers for 2018 in Inc. Magazine, shares her ACORN Communication Strategy.